If you ask us, every cheese is special, but we’d be hard-pressed

 we all know and love.
 The cheesemaking process for Wisconsin-made burrata

-starts with fresh milk that is heated with a whey starter and filled with good
+starts with fresh milk that is heated with a whey starter to which good

 which are warmed until they become soft and elastic.